Husky QB Jake Browning shows his stuff during showcase game

 It was business as usual.

-“The guy is like Tom Brady,” UW de-tackle Elijah Qualls said.
+“The guy is like Tom Brady,” UW defensive lineman Elijah Qualls said.
 “You look at him and he’s not physically imposing or anything like that.
 But that guy is one of the main leaders of this team and one of reason why this team can go as far it can.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.